Help

 ⚡ Generate

 Select units from your stream, set AQF levels, and generate complete learning and assessment packs.
-AI processes each unit through multiple pipeline stages to create comprehensive, compliant documents.
+AI processes each unit through multiple pipeline stages to create comprehensive drafts for human review.

 📄 Document Types Generated